ruph/emacs.d/README.md

 - clojure & clojurescript with paredit
 - autocomplete, snippets & etags

 Should work well in windows and osx, but was never tested on linux.
+COPY/PASTE freely :)

 PACKAGES